 Then equal proportions of coir pith and coconut husk were used as growing media after washing in fungicide (Bavistin 0.2%) and insecticide (Chloropyriphos 0.3%).

 Greenhouse structure required for commercial anthurium cultivation

-For commercial purpose, anthurium cultivated in the greenhouse.
-The greenhouse/ polyhouse required is naturally ventilated type.
+For commercial purposes, anthurium is cultivated in the greenhouse.
+The greenhouse/ polyhouse required is a naturally ventilated type.

 Foggers are fixed inside the greenhouse to control the humidity.
 Shade nets of 50%-75% are used to regulate the shade.

-The temperature and humidity under the greenhouse were maintained throughout at about 20-28 °C and 70-85 percent RH respectively.
+The temperature and humidity under the greenhouse were maintained throughout at about 20-28 °C and 70-85 percent RH.

-There are many varieties of anthurium with different colours like dark red, orange, white, pink and bicolour (Two colours).
+There are many anthurium varieties with different colours like dark red, orange, white, pink, and bicolour (Two colours).

-The preference for colour in global as well as local markets for anthurium flowers indicates that the red coloured varieties are the most favored with 45 percent share among the varieties sold.
+The preference for colour in global and local markets for anthurium flowers indicates that the red coloured varieties are the most favored with a 45 percent share among the varieties sold.

 In India.
 Some of the varieties viz., Ivory (White), Chichas (Maroon) Aymara (Pink) and Jewel (Red with green), Tropical Red, Mauritius Red, Red Dragon, Verdun Red, Acropolis ( white), Mauritius White, Manoa Mist( white)